ssapra/docs-build-service/installing.md

     Replace the values of the `source.path` properties for these properties with `""` but do not remove them from the file.
 Removing them will cause the installation to fail.

-1) Relocate the images from the extracted bundle into an internal Image Registry
+1) ### Relocate the images

+    This moves images from the bundle into an internal Image Registry

     Login to the Image Registry where the images will be stored
     ```bash